dibgraversen/os2opgavefordeler/docs/software-guidebook.md

 De tre primære komponenter i Java applikationen omhandler KLE, Kommuners organisationsstruktur samt selve fordelingerne.
 ![Componentdiagram for OS2 OpgaveFordeler](img/component-diagram.png "Componentdiagram OS2 OpgaveFordeler")

+# 8 Infrastructure Architecture

+# 9 Deployment
+Test system is available on os2opgavefordeler-test.miracle.dk Prod is located at os2opgavefordeler.dk

+# 10 Operations and support
+From a security perspective, details about infrastructure are listed in a protected wiki.